 Dr. Lakia M. Scott; $9,800.00; CDF Freedom Schools at Baylor University: School Year Component; Jack and Jill Foundation.

 Dr. Trena Wilkerson, Co-Author, published "Equity within Mathematics Education Research as a Political Act: Moving from Choice to Intentional Collective Professional Responsibility" in Journal for Research in Mathematics Education, Vol. 48, Issue 2, p.
 124-147, with co-author(s) Dr. Julia Aguirre (Lead Author), University of Washington, Beth Herbel-Eisenmann, Michigan State University, Sylvia Celedon-Pattichis, University of New Mexico, Marta Civil, The University of Arizona, Michelle Stephan, University of North Carolina-Charlotte, Stephen Pape, Johns Hopkins University, and Douglas Clements, University of Denver; March 2017.

-Dr. Trena Wilkerson, and Erica Amos, Baylor University, presented "Flexing Your Math Muscles!
-Student Understanding That Connects Concepts through Representations" at National Council of Teachers of Mathematics Annual Meeting, in San Antonio, TX; April 2017.
+Dr. Trena Wilkerson, Ryann Shelton, Baylor University, and Jamie Wong, Baylor University, presented "Working Together to Develop an Understanding of Equity-based Mathematics Teaching Practices" at National Council of Teachers of Mathematics Annual Meeting, in San Diego, CA; April 2019.